 At all stations inside the fjord (from MC1 to MC6) most of the calcareous species display different degrees of dissolution including for small sized specimens.
-As visualised in the Fig. S2, the species Elphidium clavatum, Elphidium bartletti, Triloculina oblonga and Robertinoides sp. show the most severe degree of dissolution, whereas Nonionellina labradorica

-395 seems to be less sensitive to dissolution (individuals classified at stage I or II of dissolution).
-Interestingly, the highest degree of dissolution (stage IV) is exclusively observed in the deep basin and the sill stations.
+As visualised in the Fig.S2, the species Elphidium excavatum subsp. clavatum, Elphidium bartletti, Triloculina oblonga and Robertinoides sp. show the most severe degree of dissolution, whereas Nonionellina labradorica seems to be less sensitive to dissolution (individuals classified at stage I or II of dissolution).
+Moreover, the highest degree of dissolution (stage IV) is observed only in the deep basin and the sill stations.